$T\bar T$ deformation on multiquantum mechanics and regenesis: Causal correlation caused by the deformation

-The SYK model exhibits the behavior of free fermions in the ultraviolet (UV) and conformal symmetry in the infrared (IR).
+The SYK model exhibits free fermionic behavior in the UV and conformal symmetry in the infrared (IR).
 The two-point function interpolating between UV and IR can be solved at the large-$q$ limit.
 The Wightman function is \cite{Maldacena:2016hyu}

-For the $\TT$ quenched TFD state, the correlator at weakly coupled limit $|\lambda|\ll 1/E_\beta\sim \beta \J^2/N$ is similar to the conformal result
+For the $\TT$ quenched TFD state, the correlator at weakly coupled limit $|\lambda|\ll 1/E_\beta\sim \beta \J^2/N$ is similar to the conformal result:

 which is close to the result from exact diagonalization in Fig.~\ref{fig:GLRCSYK}.
 For the $\TT$ deformed TFD state, the correlator is